 Oh, btw, there’s still no webcam on the 2021 Zephyrus Duo, and I hope Asus will bundle that FHD external camera in the box to compensate for it, especially in this day and age when laptop cameras matter a lot more than they used to.

 With these out of the way, let me also touch on the IO.
 Some ports are placed on the back, but the PSU is on the right side, near the Escape and Tab key, so you’ll always have that thick charging cable in your line of sight.
 Furthermore, the USB-C slot is in a similar position on the right side, which means you’ll end up with a cable interfering with your mouse area if you plan to hook this up to an external monitor or dock.
-There’s the HDMI slot (2.1 now) on the back, but that might not help that much.
+There’s the HDMI slot (I was initially told there’s HDMI 2.1 support here, but I don’t think that’s right – need to recheck this) on the back, but that might not help that much.

 As novelties for this year, Asus combined the mic and earphone jacks into a single unit, and added a microSD card reader.
 Might benefit some of you, but a full SD card reader would have been a lot more useful if they could have squeezed that instead.